HL7/davinci-dtr/input/pagecontent/formal_specification.md

 2. Update the "in-memory" request (e.g., ServiceRequest) to have a supportingInfo reference to the ClaimResponse.

-Although not detailed in this IG, it may be possible to achieve the same level of integration with a native EHR app instead of a SMART on FHIR app.
-The same payer sourced FHIR Questionnaire and CQL could be consumed by the native EHR app.
+Although not detailed in this IG, it may be possible to achieve the same level of integration with a DTR Native App instead of a DTR SMART app.
+The same payer sourced FHIR Questionnaire and CQL could be consumed by the DTR Native App.
 The interface for exchanging data would need to be developed further in a method that achieves the same level of interoperability that the SMART on FHIR app achieves.
-A native EHR app MAY play the role of the DTR process if it reduces burden.
-Because of this, when the SMART on FHIR app is mentioned in this IG, native EHR app, app (application), or DTR process also applies.
+A DTR Native App MAY play the role of the DTR process if it reduces burden.
+Because of this, when the DTR SMART app is mentioned in this IG, DTR Native App, app (application), or DTR process also applies.

 ---------------------
 ### Retrieval of Payer resources and SMART Launch